 While Bohol has Anda Beach, a rising eco-tourism hotspot, most beaches of Bohol are actually located in the twin island of Panglao.
 On the map it looks like an appendix, but this place boasts a different vibe from Bohol.

 Panglao is packed with at least a dozen white-sand beaches to choose from.
-There a handful of them with beautiful palm trees, clean sand and crystal clear beaches, specially if they are maintained by resorts or hotels.
+Some of them boast beautiful palm trees, clean sand, and crystal clear beaches, especially if they are maintained by resorts or hotels.
 In this category, Dumaluan Beach was my favorite.

 Beaches in Panglao and Bohol

 - Alona Beach: don’t matter what Google images tell you, skip it.
 What it used to be a picture-perfect beach in Panglao, today is a mega-touristy and rather depressing stretch of sand full of boats, trash and restaurants.

 - Anda Beach: unspoiled stretches of sand in the southeast tip of Bohol.
 A great choice if you’re looking for the off the beaten track.

 - White Beach: packed at first, but pretty secluded after a 10-minute walk.
 I still found some plastic and trash on the sand, but nothing dramatic.

 - Dumaluan Beach: awesome.
 You need to pay an entrance fee to the STUNNING Bohol Beach Club, but it’s worth it.
 This the kind of beach you see in travel magazines.